vuejs/docs/src/api/ssr.md

   ### Handling Teleports

-  If the rendered app contains teleports, the teleported content will not be part of the rendered string.
-Instead, they are exposed under the `teleports` property of the ssr context object:
+  If the rendered app contains Teleports, the teleported content will not be part of the rendered string.
+In most cases, the best solution is to conditionally render the Teleport on mount.

+  If you do need to hydrate teleported content, they are exposed under the `teleports` property of the ssr context object:

   ```js
   const ctx = {}